akhilrao/akhilrao.github.io/_posts/2015-10-15-hidden-action-agency-problem.md

 The second constraint is called an "incentive compatibility" (IC) constraint.
 It says that the effort level the owner wants to implement has to be solve the manager's problem.
 I think of this as a refinement on the IR constraint - not only should it make sense for the manager to participate, it should be what they would most prefer to do.
 The manager should have no incentive to deviate.
 It's not quite the same as the IR constraint, since it's possible for the argmax of the manager's problem under effort is lower than the reservation utility.

-Implementing \\(e_l\\) is easy - the owner just pays the manager the same wage as under observable effort.
+Implementing $$e_l$$ is easy - the owner just pays the manager the same wage as under observable effort.
 It satisfies the IR constraint, and at that wage the manager would put in low effort anyway (there is no profitable deviation).
-Implementing \\(e_h\\) is more interesting, since the IC constraint becomes important.
+Implementing $$e_h$$ is more interesting, since the IC constraint becomes important.
 For this problem, the IC implies

 $$ \int_{\pi_a}^{\pi_b} v(w(\pi )) f(\pi | e_h ) ~ d \pi - g(e_h ) \ge \int_{\pi_a}^{\pi_b} v(w(\pi )) f(\pi | e_l ) ~ d \pi - g(e_l ) $$